You-Gao/Blog/_books/2024-06-26-ways-of-seeing.md

 title:            Ways of Seeing
 name:             Ways of Seeing
 layout:           style
 description: >-
-  A phenomenology of sight.
+  Notes on John Berger’s Ways of Seeing, examining perception, phenomenology, perspective, and how meaning is shaped by sight.
 comment: ✦✦✦✦✧
 ---